With the exception of the best Philippine SEO agencies, local SEO practices are, at times, a generation behind what companies abroad are doing.

 Viewed through this lens, it’s easy to see why many Filipino business owners fail to grasp the value of SEO.
 Depending on the industry, SEO may not be especially good at directly generating sales.

 However, SEO is phenomenal for customer acquisition, which in turn, is a prerequisite to gaining repeat business.
-While new customers gained from an SEO campaign may not buy anything the first month or so of a campaign, chances are they may initiate multiple purchases down the line.
+While new customers gained from an SEO campaign may not buy anything during the first month or so of a campaign, chances are they may initiate multiple purchases down the line.

 A manager or business owner who’s overly focused on raw week-over-week conversion rates, however, will not be able to see the benefits of SEO right away.
 For this reason, Filipino SEO professionals should make an effort to respectfully educate clients or bosses about the specific advantages of SEO before initiating a campaign.